 Christina’s educational background consists of a Master of Science in Business Administration and a Master of Communication from Lund University.
 She has attended single courses in law, journalism, and languages and also spent a year studying at the Université Paul Valéry, Montpellier, France.

-She has worked for various companies in different industries for fifteen years, primarily holding marketing and communication positions, in Sweden as well as abroad.
-For the past few years, she has worked as a member of the management team of White Arkitekter Malmö (southern region) the largest architecture firm in Sweden, responsible for the marketing department.
+She has worked for various multinational companies in different industries for fifteen years, primarily holding marketing and communication positions, in Sweden as well as abroad.
+Prior to joining RWI, she worked as a Marketing Manager, member of the management team of White Arkitekter Malmö (southern region) the largest architecture firm in Sweden, responsible for the marketing & communications department.